 - Library: Owe library material and/or overdue fees

-- OSA: Tuition has not been paid in full
+- Registrar: Tuition has not been paid in full

 - Final Transcript: Final Transcript/Grades from prior institution has not been sent

-- MMR Immunization: Immunization records have not been set
+- MMR Immunization: Immunization records have not been sent

 - Housing Discipline: Unresolved housing discipline situation